CamCove-Crichton/Whiskey-d_Away/README.md

 - We then generated the number of attendees from the template view and in the template itself
 - After refocusing the add to basket view, I then went on to readjust the adjust basket view to update the items that exist in the basket
 - Then moved onto getting the remove item from basket to work with the view and url which was created
+- Added in a basket_tools file to assist with things like having a function to calculate the line item totals

 ### Future Developments